mhvis/solar/README.md

 You can run any of the available commands with Docker.
 Make sure to use host networking because the app relies on UDP broadcasts.
-The image is currently not built for ARM platforms like Raspberry Pi, so in that case you need to build it yourself.
+The image is currently not built for ARM platforms like Raspberry Pi, so for these platforms you need to build it yourself or install via pip.

 ```
 docker run --network host mhvis/samil samil monitor